KrishnaPrakash086/FCC_Responsive_WebDesign/README.md

 # FCC_Responsive_WebDesign
-It includes all the projects of freecodecamp of responsive web design
+It includes the projects of freecodecamp of responsive web design